babel/website/website/blog/2018-06-25-on-consuming-and-publishing-es6+-packages.md

 - Babel (the abstraction layer)
 - TC39/ECMAScript Proposals (and Babel implementations)

-Thus the need isn't just for `6to5` to be renamed to Babel because it compiles to `7to5`, but for Babel to change the implicit assumption it only targets ES5.
+Thus, the need isn't just for `6to5` to be renamed to Babel because it compiles to `7to5`, but for Babel to change the implicit assumption it only targets ES5.
 With `@babel/preset-env`, we are able to write the latest JavaScript and target whichever browser (environment)!

 Using Babel and `preset-env` helps us keep up with that constantly changing sliding window.
 However, even if we use it, it's currently used for *our application code* and not what our code depends upon.